intel-analytics/ipex-llm/docs/docs/PythonUserGuide/install.md

 pip3 install analytics-zoo==0.1.0.dev2    # for Python 3.5 and Python 3.6
 ```

+**Important:**

+1. Installing analytics-zoo from pip will automatically install `pyspark`.
+To avoid possible conflicts, you are highly recommended to __unset `SPARK_HOME`__ if it exists in your environment.

-**Important:** Please always first call `init_nncontext()` at the very beginning of your code after pip install.
+2. Please always first call `init_nncontext()` at the very beginning of your code after pip install.
 This will create a SparkContext with optimized performance configuration and initialize the BigDL engine.
 ```python
 from zoo.common.nncontext import *
 sc = init_nncontext()